 John Lincoln Wright

-Known as a “drinking” band, the Sour Mash Boys amassed a large, rowdy following and worked regularly through the 70s and well into the new century.
-The original lineup was: John Lincoln Wright on vocals, John McDonald, lead guitar and vocals; Ed Hughes, drums; Ray Jacques, bass; Bill Henderson, electric violin.
-The one player with any actual C&W experience was 19-year-old John Macy, on pedal steel, who had worked in house bands in Lubbock, Texas.
+The original lineup was Wright on vocals, John McDonald on lead guitar and vocals, Ed Hughes on drums, Ray Jacques on bass and Bill Henderson on electric violin.
+The one player with any actual country experience was 19-year-old John Macy on pedal steel, who’d played in bands in Lubbock, Texas.

-The constant, however, was always John Lincoln Wright, whose authentic approach to all forms of American country, his talent as a songwriter and performer, plus his ground-breaking rock credentials made him the perfect man to popularize country rock for several generations of young, hip, rock-oriented live music fans.
-Altogether, the band’s legacy was significant: it can honestly be said that, more than any other single influence, John Lincoln Wright and the Sour Mash Boys brought country music to New England.
+The one constant was John Lincoln Wright, whose authentic approach to all forms of American country, talent as a songwriter and performer and ground-breaking rock ‘n’ roll credentials made him the perfect man to popularize country rock for several generations of young, hip, rock-oriented music lovers.
+John Lincoln Wright and The Sour Mash Boys introduced what became known as “Americana” to an entire generation (or two) of New Englanders.

 (by Bill Henderson)